raspberrypilearning/dancing-unicorn-rainbow/en/step_1.md

 ## Introduction

-Make a unicorn dance to your own LED rainbow.
+Create an LED rainbow and make a unicorn dance to it.

 ### What you will make

-In this resource, you will create your own rainbow which will be powered by the raspberry pi.
-You will use Scratch to connect the rainbow to a unicorn sprite, and then use programming to make the unicorn dance to the rhythm of the rainbow.
+In this resource, you will create your own rainbow powered by the Raspberry Pi.
+You will use Scratch to connect the rainbow to a unicorn sprite, and then make the unicorn dance to the rhythm of the rainbow.

 Here is a video which show what your dancing unicorn and rainbow might look like: